brendarearden/docs/content/rancher/v2.x/en/istio/_index.md

 ### Egress Support

-By default an Egress gateway is not installed, but can be configured via the [overlay file] (overlay file link here)
+By default the Egress gateway is disabled, but can be enabled on install through the values.yaml or via the [overlay file] (overlay file link here)